Emil-Olszewski/Todo-List-API/README.md

 ## Installation

-1. Download and run project
+1. Download and open project
 2. Create a database.
 In console choose Todo.Infrasctructure as default project.
 ```
 update-database -startupProject Todo.WebAPI